Skip to main content

 We make every effort to give pupils a chance to learn outside the classroom and we seek, where possible, to include fieldwork investigations.
 This can range from using a variety of instruments to record and monitor the weather, to undertaking formal fieldwork projects.

-Recent projects have included:
+Recent projects have included a study of the:

 Throughout, we exploit the benefits of our small classes and our very privileged setting in the heart of the capital city.

-Our aim is to encourage pupils to become aware of the beliefs and values held by people of faith around the world as they explore the ‘difficult’ questions through discovery and discussion.
 In addition to learning about Christianity and the Bible, we look at the main six world religions, finding out about founders, key beliefs, places of worship, rites of passage and festivals.
 Being in the very centre of London we are surrounded by people of every culture and we make good use of the resources on our doorstep.
-One of the highlights of the syllabus is the class Seder meal in Year 5, but we also use artefacts to explore Islam, Hinduism and Christianity too, along with visits to various different places and traditions of worship.
+In their Senior years, the boys embark on their first taste of Theology, developing theological skills through the critical study of foundational biblical texts of the Judeo-Christian tradition.

-The boys are here because they are part of the Abbey’s cycle of worship and they often use what they have heard during services to prompt discussions within class.
-It is important that all boys feel they have the right, and are given the opportunity, to explore their own ideas and answers to quite challenging ethical questions.
-This is especially so in the senior Forms.
-Our small classes allow lively debate and a genuine interest in the subject to develop.
+The boys are here because they are part of the Abbey’s cycle of worship and they often use what they have heard during services to prompt discussions within class and enhance their responses in their written work.
+All boys are given the opportunity to explore their own ideas and answers to quite challenging ethical questions.